getbraincloud/examples-unity/README.md

 Example of authenticating with brainCloud using an Apple account.
 Inside there is a pdf tutorial describing the steps you will need to take in order to properly connect your Apple developer's app and braincloud app.
 This is for IOS only.

+## BCAmazonIAP

+Example app demonstrating Amazon In-App Purchases and verification with BrainCloud!
+Inside there is a pdf tutorial describing the steps you will need to take to get going!

 ### Additonal information

 This code example is based on the Firebase Unity Quickstart Project